home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 The components id's under the `components` (`cmp`) key should are used as part of the discovery identification.
 A `platform` config option is required for each component config that is added to identify the component platform.

-To remove the components publish an empty string to the discovery topic.
+To remove the components, publish an empty string to the discovery topic.
 This will remove the component and clear the published discovery payload.
 It will also remove the device entry if there are no further references to it.

 To remove a single component from the device discovery an empty config can be published as an update.
 Note that it is still required to add the platform option.